innoguy/pv_dissectors/README.md

-# speedwire
+# PV dissectors
-Wireshark Lua dissector for SMA devices
+Wireshark Lua dissectors for PV devices

-Thus Lua dissector for Wireshark helps in analyzing issues with SMA devices using the SMA proprietary Speedwire protocol.
-By lack of specifications, this dissector has been developed mostly based on trial and error analysis of existing Wireshark captures and code snippets found in other tools like SBFspot, YASDI, DeviceDiscovery,...
+Thus Lua dissector for Wireshark helps in analyzing issues with several PV devices.
+Currently, the following devices are supported:
+- SMA inverters using the speedwire protocol
+- SMA inverters using the SMA Data protocol
+- Sungrow inverters

-The various pcapng capture files allow you to play around with the dissector.
+The various pcapng capture files allow you to play around with the dissectors.
 They each illustrate a different aspect of the dissector:
 - sbfspot.pcapng illustrates analysis using the SBFspot tool
 - sma2.pcapng illustrates active power curtailment using the DataManager M
 - discover.pcapng illustrates device discovery